gildas/go-logger/README.md

 var Log = logger.Create("myapp", "nil")
 ```

-The first three `Logger` will write to a file, the fourth to Google Stackdriver, the fifth to Google Cloud Platform (GCP), the sixth to a file and stderr, and the seventh to nowhere (i.e. logs do not get written at all).
+The first three `Logger` objects will write to a file, the fourth to Google Stackdriver, the fifth to Google Cloud Platform (GCP), the sixth to a file and stderr, and the seventh to nowhere (i.e. logs do not get written at all).

 By default, when creating the `Logger` with: